Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Estimating Treatment-Effect Heterogeneity

 of students with characteristics $X{=}x$.
 When estimating $\tau(x)$, we face the challenge that for every student we only observe one of the potential outcomes $Y(1)$ and $Y(0)$, namely the realized filing decision $Y = Y(T)$ for their actual treatment status $T$.
 However, since treatment has been randomized, the realization of $Y(1)$, $Y(0)$ and $X$ are independent of $T$, so we can identify treatment effects from $\tau(x) = \E[Y| T{=}1, X{=}x] - \E[Y| T{=}0, X{=}x]$.
 In words, while we cannot compare outcomes within student, we can compare outcomes across similar students who have been treated or assigned to control, which yields the same conditional average effect when treatment is assigned randomly.

 We employ the causal forest algorithm, an instance of generalized random forests \citep{Athey2019-grf} that is specifically adapted to solve the causal-inference problem of estimating CATEs ($\tau(x)$) in settings like ours.
-Causal forests recursively compute multiple partitions of the covariate space based on treatment effect heterogeneity, so that estimated average treatment effects vary as much as possible between subsets of the covariate space.
-To estimate the CATE $\tau(x)$ for a particular vector $x$ of covariates, a weighted average treatment effect
+The specific causal-forest implementation we employ estimates CATEs as follows. \footnote{ All of the main causal-forest estimates reported in our article are obtained via the \texttt{causal\_forest} function from the \texttt{grf} package \citep{grf} in R. } First, the algorithm draws 3000 bootstrap samples from the training data.
+For each of the bootstrap samples, it forms a causal tree \citep{Athey2016-zi} by recursively partitioning the covariate space so that estimated average treatment effects vary as much as possible between subsets, up until the size of the subsets crosses a minimum threshold.
+Second, the causal forest aggregates all these 3000 causal trees into weights $\hat{w}_i(x)$.
+For each training observation $(Y_i,T_i,X_i)$, the weight $\hat{w}_i(x)$ indicates how often a target vector $x$ of covariates shares the same cell as the training observation $X_i$ across the partitions from different trees.
+Third, to estimate the CATE $\tau(x)$ for a particular vector $x$ of covariates, the causal forest returns a weighted average treatment effect

-of nearby observations $(Y_j,T_j,X_j)$ is used, where weights $\hat{w}_j(x)$ are based on how often observations $X_j$ share the same cell as the target vector $x$ in different partitions.
-Moreover, because the process of constructing the partition to estimate treatment effects uses a careful rule for sample splitting \citep[``honesty,''][]{Wager2018-pe} that ensures that $Y_i$ is not used in the estimation of $\hat{w}_j(X_i)$, the resulting estimates are guaranteed to be consistent and asymptotically normal.
+of nearby observations $(Y_i,T_i,X_i)$.
+Moreover, when aggregating trees into weights $\hat{w}_i(x)$, we use a careful rule for sample splitting \citep[``honesty,''][]{Wager2018-pe} that ensures that $Y_i$ is not used in the construction of $\hat{w}_i(x)$, which guarantees that the resulting estimates are consistent and asymptotically normal.

 \autoref{fig:histograms} shows the distribution of estimated treatment effects across the two study years we consider (2017, top, and 2018, bottom), differentiating between covariates available before the beginning of the semester (``early covariates'', left) and those only available later, but still before the interventions (``late covariates'', right).
 The histogram shows treatment effects ranging from around 0 to 15 percentage points in the 2017 data, and from around 5 to 20 percentage points for 2018.
 Heterogeneity seems to be similar between early and late covariates for 2017.
 In 2018, treatment effect estimates using the late covariates are somewhat more spread out than those using information from before the start of the semester only.
-We do not find any evidence for negative treatment effects, so reminders are unlikely to have caused any students not to file by the priority deadline.
+We do not find any evidence for negative treatment effects, so reminders are unlikely to have dissuaded any students from filing by the priority deadline.